reuters-graphics/svelte-scroller/README.md

 ## Create your custom scroller component
 Create a svelte component file in your project's js folder with the file extension `.svelte` and copy the example below into it.
+For ease of getting this working fast, name the file `mySvelteScroller.svelte`.

 ```html
 <script>